bheimbu/annoSnake/docs/source/for_the_impatient.rst

    .. code::

-     snakemake --cores 4 # adjust the number of cores to your PC specs
+     snakemake --use-conda --conda-frontend conda --cores 4 # adjust the number of cores to your PC specs